Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Introduction

-With the compelling success of deep learning technologies in computer vision, more and more \textbf{deep learning-based SOD methods} have been springing up since $2015$.
-Earlier deep SOD models typically utilize multi-layer perceptron (MLP) classifiers to predict the saliency score of deep features extracted from each image processing unit~\cite{zhao2015saliency,wang2015deep,li2015visual}.
-Later, a more effective and efficient form, \ie, fully convolutional network (FCN)-based network, becomes the mainstream of SOD architecture.
-Different deep models have different levels of supervision, and may use different learning paradigm during training.
-Specially, some SOD methods further distinguish individual instances among all the detected salient objects~\cite{zhang2016unconstrained,li2017instance}.
-A brief chronology is shown in Fig.~\ref{fig:chronology}.
+With the compelling success of deep learning technologies in computer vision, more and more \textbf{deep SOD methods} have {begun} springing up since $2015$.
+Earlier deep SOD models {utilized} multi-layer perceptron (MLP) classifiers to predict the saliency score of deep features extracted from each image processing unit~\cite{zhao2015saliency,wang2015deep,li2015visual}.
+Later, a more effective and efficient form, \ie, fully convolutional network (FCN)-based {model}, {became} the mainstream SOD architecture.
+Some recent {methods}~\cite{qi2019multi,liu2019employing} {also introduced} Capsule~\cite{hinton2011transforming} into SOD {to comprehensively address} object property modeling.
+A brief chronology of SOD is shown in Fig.~\ref{fig:chronology}.

 \textbf{Scope of the survey}.
-Despite having a short history, research in deep SOD has produced hundreds of papers, making it impractical (and fortunately unnecessary) to review all of them.
-Instead, we carefully and thoroughly select influential or important papers published in, but not limited to, prestigious journals and conferences.
-This survey mainly focuses on the major progress in the last five years; but for completeness and better readability, some early related works are also included.
-It is worth noting that we restrict this survey to \textit{single image object-level SOD} methods, and leave instance-level SOD, RGB-D saliency detection, co-saliency detection, video SOD, FP, social gaze prediction, \etc, as separate topics.
+Despite {its} short history, research in deep SOD has produced hundreds of papers, making it impractical (and fortunately unnecessary) to review all of them.
+Instead, we comprehensively select influential papers published in prestigious journals and conferences.
+This survey mainly focuses on the major progress in the last five years, but for completeness and better readability, some early related works are also included.
+Due to limitations on space and our knowledge, we apologize to those authors whose works are not included in this paper.
+It is worth noting that we restrict this survey to \textit{single-image SOD} methods, and leave RGB-D SOD, co-saliency detection, video SOD, \etc, as separate topics.

-This paper clusters the existing approaches based on various aspects including network architectures, level of supervision, influence of learning paradigm, \etc. Such comprehensive and multi-angular classifications are expected to facilitate the understanding of past efforts in deep SOD.
-More in-depth analysis and investigation of our survey are summarized in \S\ref{sub:contribution}.